remotion-dev/remotion/packages/docs/docs/player/thumbnail.md

 _available from v3.2.41_

-A component which can be rendered in a regular React App (for example: [Create React App](https://create-react-app.dev/), [Next.JS](https://nextjs.org)) to display a single frame of a video.
+A component which can be rendered in a regular React App (for example: for example: [Next.JS](https://nextjs.org), [Vite.js](https://vitejs.dev), [Create React App](https://create-react-app.dev/)) to display a single frame of a video.

 ```tsx twoslash title="MyApp.tsx"
 // @allowUmdGlobalAccess